LightPAYLuxembourg/Web-JS-Client/README.md

 - getPaymentStatus
 - getPaymentDetails

+> To simulate a payment use `simulatePayment` method, this is available for test mode ONLY

 ### Payment procedure
 Let's say the customer has placed an order at your shop, and clicked `Pay with LightPAY` button.